 - Drowsy driving, which may include violations of the FMCSA’s hours of service limits

 - Distracted driving, which may include cell phone use, eating, or handling a navigating or radio device while driving

-In some cases, an accident caused by a negligent commercial vehicle driver while on the job will become the responsibility of their employer due to the principle of vicarious liability.
-Other times, a company may be liable for an accident that occurs in one of its vehicles due to:
+In some cases, an accident caused by a negligent commercial vehicle driver while on the job will become the responsibility of their employer.
+This may be due to:

 - A failure to adequately service and maintain their vehicles